HoningJade/Image-Classification-for-Disease-Detection/README.md

-# Image-Classification-for-Disease-Detection

-A national PRP project of SJTU, conducted by Ruiyu Li(me) and Changyan Chen, instructed by Professor Bin Sheng and Phd.Student Ruhan Liu.
+# DeepMed: Medical Image Analysis via Deep Learning Techniques

+I completed this PRP research project advised by Professor Bin Sheng in my sophomore year at Shanghai Jiao Tong University.
+I am happy to have worked with another two students Changyan Chen and Ruhan Liu on it.

-Based on deep learning models, this project innovatively utilizes feature fusion and transfer learning techniques to classify patients' fundus photos accurately and efficiently.
-Our model outperforms current main DL-CV models on the task datase.
-This project also contains some highlights about Data argumentation and processing.
+I built up a deep learning model that can classify patients' fundus photos accurately and efficiently to detect systemic lupus erythematosus.
+Based on deep learning models, this project innovatively utilizes transfer learning, feature pyramid networks, data argumentation and other techniques to overcome difficulties in classifying fundus images and improve the performance of our model.
+Our model outperforms any existing DL-CV model on the task dataset.

-*Complete codes need organised and uploaded later.

 *Copyright reserved.